PortCallOptimisation/port-call-event-format/Event_spec.md

 A system MUST NOT use both movement and berth visit identifiers, it can only send one type in its events <br />
 A system SHOULD prefer movement identifiers over berth visit identifiers, unless it only sends events about berth activities <br />
 An event belonging to a berth visit activity with a movement identifier MUST be interpreted as belonging to the berth visit following that movement <br />
-A system MUST use the same berth visit, movement or service identifier if it sends new events about the same activity, unless that identifier was cancelled in case it MUST create a new one. <br />
+A system MUST use the same identifier if it sends new events about the same activity, unless that identifier was cancelled in case it MUST create a new one. <br />
 A system MUST NOT re-use identifiers <br />
 A system MAY omit a movement or berthvisit identifier if a portcall only has a single berthvisit and two movements (an inbound and outbound movement) <br />
 A system SHOULD NOT send new events with an identifier it previously cancelled, since those events will be considered part of the now cancelled activity. <br />